-CBO: Can you discuss AIA's work with the AISC to discern between the two, as well as 'informal involvement?'
+CBO: Can you discuss AIA's work with the AISC to discern between the two as well as the term 'informal involvement?'

 MK: Our partnership with AISC was a natural fit.
 Both of our trade associations had been hearing for years from our respective memberships that confusion over delegated design and design assist existed and that there was a need for guidance on these issues.

 We thought that any kind of guidance we provided would be best received if it came jointly from our trade associations as a cohesive message—the AIA giving input from the design professional’s perspective, while AISC gave input from the steel fabrication/builder perspective.